Skip to main content

 View Study

-Playing analog games (board games, card games, puzzles) is associated with reduced cognitive decline across the entire adult lifespan, from ages 11-70 and 70-79, with particularly strong effects on general cognitive function.
+Playing analog games is associated with reduced cognitive decline across the entire adult lifespan.

 2020